Disability travel insurance

 All disabilities affect travel insurance.
 However, the more serious the condition, the more it will affect your travel insurance.

-There are over 2,000 medical conditions that can be covered, so no matter how manageable you feel your condition is, it’s still worth checking if we can help you get covered for it before you travel.
+There are over 3,000 medical conditions that can be covered, so no matter how manageable you feel your disability is, it’s still worth checking if we can help you get covered for it before you travel.

 Simply go through our medical screening process and answer all the questions specific to your personal circumstances.
 It’s a good idea to declare any conditions or disabilities you may have at the start of this process so we can tailor the prices for you accordingly.